-These Christmas pudding protein balls are filled with warm spices such as cinnamon, allspice, a…
+Christmas pudding protein balls are filled with traditional warm spices like cinnamon, allspice, cocoa, and…

 At Christmas our homes are filled with family, friends and hopefully those that we can minister Christ’s love to, and that is why it is so important that we are remembering the true meaning of Christmas.